artsy/README/playbooks/management/reading-list.md

 - Radical Candor (Kim Scott, 2017)
   - (From [Sarah][sarah]) Another book on communication, this time about how to care about people and challenge them at the same time through candid feedback.
+- Multiplier (Kim Scott, 2017)
+  - (From [Adam][adam]) This was our another book from the manager book club at Artsy.
+Describes the behaviors of "multiplier" leaders that allow a team's full potential to be unlocked, as well as the pitfalls of "diminishing" behaviors that can (often inadvertently) lead to disengagement.

 ## Newsletters